AMOS-FUB-2016/amos-ss16-proj1/README.md

 gradle eclipse
 ```

-Then, in Eclipse, use `File -> Import ...`, select `Existing Projects into Workspace` and navigate to the project folder and press `Finish`.
+Then, in Eclipse, use `File -> Import ...`, select `Existing Projects into Workspace` and navigate to the project directory and press `Finish`.

 Note: since the Buildship Gradle plugin for Eclipse does not support web projects, only the classic option using the Gradle `eclipse-wtp` is viable.

-### Using IntelliJ IDEA
+### Using IntelliJ IDEA Ultimate

-TBD
+Use `Import Project`, navigate  to the project directory and select it.
+Use `Import project from external model` and select `Gradle`.
+Use the default settings in the following view and press `Finish`.
+In the navigation bar, use the run/debug configuration selector and press `Edit configurations...`.
+Click the `+`-button and select `Tomcat Server -> Local`.
+Configure the server by navigating to your Tomcat installation directory.
+In the `Deployment` tab, use the `+`-button to add the Gradle-generated WAR file.
+Press `OK` to apply your configuration.